WHAT ARE STEM CELLS?

 HOW ARE STEM CELLS OBTAINED?

 The embryo is the source of stem cells par excellence, but the study and use of embryonic stem cells is restricted for ethical reasons, even in countries where it is permitted.
-As the embryo develops, its cells specialize and lose their ability to transform into any type of cell.
-However, if you want to give an unborn child the possibility of having some “spare cells” (such as blood, muscular or nerve cells), there is at least the possibility of storing and preserving them in the umbilical cord.
+As the embryo develops, its cells specialize and loose their ability to transform into any type of cell.
+However, if you want to give an unborn child the possibility of having some “spare cells” (such as blood, muscular or nerve cells), there is at least the possibility of storing and preserving them freezing the umbilical cord (although there are a number of limits).
 Stems cells are also found in the amniotic fluid.

 There is also the possibility of obtaining stem cells from adult cells; this technique, developed for the first time in Japan in 2006 (by the Nobel Prize winner for medicine, S.Yamanaka), requires “genetic reprogramming”.
 Some genes can be used to start a rejuvenation of the adult cell, which returns to the stem stage (as if going back in time); once this rejuvenation is started, the same genes that functioned as a “trigger” are removed from the DNA.
 Given the complexity of the procedure, some teams of researchers have been able to do without those genes, eliminating the risks associated with their use.